 NORTHEAST HUNTINGTON BEACH – Central Park

-Located north or Adams Ave. and East of Beach Blvd., this area is one of the most affordable in Huntington.
-Right next to the Huntington Beach Central Park.
+Located north of Adams Ave. and East of Beach Blvd., this area is one of the most affordable in Huntington.
+Right next to Huntington Beach Central Park.
 This area offers a wide range of architecture and square footage options.
-Central Park also has the cities largest Libaray.
-The Libarary is surrounded by 343 acres of public park and recreation.
-There are lakes, a dog park as well as a frisby golf course just to name a few things to do.
-Northeast Huntington is especially known for its single-story ranch style homes.
+Central Park also has the city’s largest Library.
+The Library is surrounded by 343 acres of public park and recreation.
+There are lakes, a dog park as well as a frisbee golf course, just to name a few things to do.
+Northeast Huntington is especially known for its single-story ranch-style homes.
 As with the other areas of Huntington Real Estate, there are numerous neighborhoods and styles to choose from.

 To find out more about the cities Central Park visit the cities website here: Huntington Beach Central Park

 Huntington Beach has something for everyone.
-Whether you want to live on a private golf course to waterfront with your own private dock.
+Whether you want to live on a private golf course to the waterfront with your own private dock.
 That’s what makes this city so special and so unique.
-It has something for everyone and in various price points.
-You could be ultra wealthy or middle class, there is something for you that is amazing!
+It has something for everyone and at various price points.
+You could be ultra-wealthy or middle class, there is something for you that is amazing!
 This is what makes Huntington Beach so special and one of the greatest places to live in the world!

 Thanks for reading!
 We hope you have enjoyed the information above and have found it useful.
-If you want more information about Huntington Beach or take a private tour of some of the homes please call or text me (Malakai) directly 714-655-1627.
-As I am the Huntington Beach expert that will have knowledge of all the ins-and-outs for you.
+If you want more information about Huntington Beach or to take a private tour of some of the homes, please call me (Malakai) at 714-655-1627.
+As I am the Huntington Beach expert, I will have knowledge of all the ins and outs for you.
 Thanks again.

 Sorry we are experiencing system issues.
 Please try again.